 DNA testing is quickly growing in popularity.
 Not only do these tests provide insight on your estimated ethnicity makeup, but they also enable you to connect to family members from across the globe.
 I have personally tested with two DNA sites, imported my DNA file to a handful of others, and have witnessed some pros and cons of each.
 With DNA Day coming up on April 25th, I wanted to briefly share my experience with some of these services (more detailed blog posts to come) to enable you to decide which test may be for you.
 I’m also listing the compelling deals that are being offered in honor of DNA Day (they typically offer these discounts during Black Friday), so this is a good time to grab some of them.

-I first began my DNA testing journey on Ancestry.com.
+I first began my DNA testing journey on Ancestry.com [Full Disclosure: I’m now an affiliate but became an affiliate after the initial publishing of this post].
 The great thing about Ancestry DNA is that you are able to tie your test results into any existing tree that you currently have on the site.
 This enables tree building and connections with potential cousins and ancestors to be a bit more seamless.
 Like most DNA tests, you register your kit, spit into a tube, send it off, and get your results in about 6-8 weeks.
 Once completed, the breakdown looks a little something like this.

 I find that the interface is quite easy to navigate and they’ve recently enabled a new feature that allows you to see what “Genetic Community” you may be a part of.
 This latest feature offers a look at migration paths, specific historical details, and insights that could be added to your DNA results.
 Additionally, you’re able to see “DNA Circles” that you’re in if you have created a tree on Ancestry.
 This gathers together people who share similar DNA as you and who have common ancestors.